LinkedDataFragments/Server.js/packages/core/README.md

 You can [enable the Memento protocol](https://github.com/LinkedDataFragments/Server.js/wiki/Configuring-Memento) to offer different versions of an evolving dataset.

 ## License
-The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/).

-## License
-The Linked Data Fragments client is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.
+The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.

 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).